Sony HX99 vs RX100 III

 Both the HX99 and the RX100 III have zoom lenses built in.
 The HX99 has a 24-720mm f/3.5-6.4 optic and the RX100 III offers a 24-70mm f/1.8-2.8 (focal lengths in full frame equivalent terms).
 Hence, the HX99 and RX100 III provide the same view at the wide-angle end, but the RX100 III has less tele-photo reach at the long end.
 The RX100 III offers the faster maximum aperture.

 Concerning the storage of imaging data, both the HX99 and the RX100 III write their files to SDXC or Memory Stick PRO Duo cards.
-The RX100 III supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the HX99 cannot take advantage of Ultra High Speed SD cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Cyber-shot DSC-HX99 and Sony Cyber-shot DSC-RX100 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.